 How do those words make you feel in your body when you hear them?

-When I hear those, it makes me cringes.
-And I’m a hard worker.
+When I hear those, it makes me cringe.
+And I love to work.

 There is an ongoing trend in the world of entrepreneurship and self-development that is warning you for believing in overnight success.
-That you should work really hard and that just a few selected elite who withstands the pain, blood, sweat, and tears is going to make it in the end, while the rest of us, “dreamers and lazy people” are going to work for someone else and stay in our cubicles for the rest of our lives because we’re just not cut for this.
+That you should work really hard and that just a few selected elite who withstands the pain is going to make it in the end.
+While the rest of us, “dreamers and lazy people” are going to work for someone else and stay in our cubicles for the rest of our lives because we’re just not cut for this.

 Here what I think about those words: I think you shouldn’t let them in, ever.